| Telstar, A History By John R. Pierce

 degradation through the time delay of almost a third of a second to the

 satellite and back, or almost two thirds of a second round trip.
+A satellite conversation with echo suppressors is

 pretty bad.
 Echo cancellers make two-way satellite telephone circuits only